PAIDiPaidThis.com

 Why the price varies so much

 Before these reforms, there was no reliable way to challenge a bill you thought was unfair, because a practice was not obliged to give you anything in writing before treatment or to disclose who actually owned it.
-Costs for something like Dental work, where the final total depends on decisions made while your pet is under anaesthetic, or an Overnight hospitalisation stay, where charges build up night by night, could climb a long way past what you expected with little you could point to afterwards, which is exactly why the CMA's reforms exist.
-Referral pricing is where these rights matter most: if your first-opinion vet refers you onward, for Cruciate / TPLO surgery or another specialist procedure, you are entitled to a written estimate from the referral centre too, covering likely aftercare such as a further Overnight hospitalisation stay, and the same right applies to ongoing medicine, where you can ask for a written Prescription fee instead of buying at the desk and compare where it is cheapest.
+Costs for something like dental work, where the final total depends on decisions made while your pet is under anaesthetic, or an overnight hospitalisation stay, where charges build up night by night, could climb a long way past what you expected with little you could point to afterwards.
+That gap is exactly why the CMA looked at the sector at all: its investigation found corporate-owned practices charging 18.3% more on average than independents, and prices across the market up 63% between 2016 and 2023, a rise the regulator judged was not fully explained by costs going up.
+Ownership matters more than most owners realise, because a chain often sets pricing centrally across dozens or hundreds of sites, while an independent practice sets its own prices locally, which is part of why two practices a few miles apart can quote very differently for the same job.
+Referral pricing is where these rights matter most: if your first-opinion vet refers you onward, for Cruciate / TPLO surgery or another specialist procedure, you are entitled to a written estimate from the referral centre too, covering likely aftercare such as a further overnight hospitalisation stay.
+The same right applies to ongoing medicine, where you can ask for a written prescription fee instead of buying at the desk and compare where it is cheapest.

 How to pay less